mdx-workshop/mdx-submissions21/paper.md

 into two categories: spectrogram or waveform based methods.
-The former consists in models that are fed with the input spectrogram, either represented by its amplitude, such as Open-Unmix [@umx] and its variant CrossNet Open-Unmix [@xumx], or as the concatenation of its real and imaginary part (Complex-As-Channels, CAC, following [@cac]), such as LaSAFT [@lasaft].
+The former consists in models that are fed with the input spectrogram, either represented by its amplitude, such as Open-Unmix [@umx] and its variant CrossNet Open-Unmix [@xumx], or as the concatenation of its real and imaginary part, a.k.a Complex-As-Channels (CAC) [@cac], such as LaSAFT [@lasaft].
-Similarly, the output can be either a mask on the input spectrogram, complex numbers or complex modulation of the input spectrogram [@kong2021decoupling].
+Similarly, the output can be either a mask on the input spectrogram, complex modulation of the input spectrogram [@kong2021decoupling], or the CAC representation.

 On the other hand, waveform based models such as Demucs [@demucs] are directly fed with the raw waveform, and output the raw waveform for each of the source.